pollyweb-org/pollyweb-docs/4 ⚙️ Solution/25 🔆 Locators/Robots 🤖/🤖💠 Robot thing.md

 1. **How can Robots answer questions about their features?**

-    [Wands 🪄](<../../45 🤲 Helper domains/Wands 🪄/🪄🤲 Wand helper.md>) managing Robots use the [Schema Code 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>) provided by the [Brand 🍏](<../../41 🎭 Domain Roles/Brands 🍏/🍏🎭 Brand role.md>) to get the user manuals of the Robot 🤖, then typically feed it to a GenAI algorithm.
+    [Wands 🪄](<../../45 🤲 Helper domains/Wands 🪄/🪄🤲 Wand helper.md>) managing Robots use the [Schema 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>) provided by the [Brand 🍏](<../../41 🎭 Domain Roles/Brands 🍏/🍏🎭 Brand role.md>) to get the user manuals of the Robot 🤖, then typically feed it to a GenAI algorithm.

     ---

 1. **How can Robots execute commands?**

-    Additionally to answering questions, [Wands 🪄](<../../45 🤲 Helper domains/Wands 🪄/🪄🤲 Wand helper.md>) use the [Schema Code 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>) provided by the [Brand 🍏](<../../41 🎭 Domain Roles/Brands 🍏/🍏🎭 Brand role.md>) to get the API definition of the Robot's [Pluggable 🔌](<../../60 🧰 Edge/61 🔌 Pluggables/01 🔌 Pluggable device.md>) controller, then typically run it through a GenAI agent.
+    Additionally to answering questions, [Wands 🪄](<../../45 🤲 Helper domains/Wands 🪄/🪄🤲 Wand helper.md>) use the [Schema 🧩](<../../30 🧩 Data/Codes 🧩/🧩 Schema Code.md>) provided by the [Brand 🍏](<../../41 🎭 Domain Roles/Brands 🍏/🍏🎭 Brand role.md>) to get the API definition of the Robot's [Pluggable 🔌](<../../60 🧰 Edge/61 🔌 Pluggables/01 🔌 Pluggable device.md>) controller, then typically run it through a GenAI agent.

     ---